Matthew Lutton: Theatre

 Lutton was appointed associate artist (directing) at Melbourne's Malthouse Theatre in 2011.
 He closed down ThinIce in 2012.
 In this role, Lutton directed award-winning productions including On the Misconception of Oedipus by Tom Wright and The Bloody Chamber, based on the short story by Angela Carter and adapted by Van Badham (2013).

 In 2015 Lutton was appointed artistic director and co-CEO of the Malthouse.

 In April 2016, Lutton directed a Malthouse-Black Swan joint production in the world premiere of an adaptation of the novel Picnic at Hanging Rock, which was performed at The State Theatre, Perth, April 1 to 17.
 The play was invited to be performed at the Royal Lyceum Theatre in Edinburgh and the Barbican in London.

 Other directing highlights include the five-hour stage adaptation of Tim Winton's Cloudstreet, co-produced with the Perth International Arts Festival; the Australian premiere of Tom Waits' musical The Black Rider co-produced with Victorian Opera; The Real and Imagined History of the Elephant Man, David Greig's Solaris in a co-production with the Lyric Hammersmith in London and the Royal Lyceum Edinburgh; John Harvey's First Nations epic, The Return, co-directed with Jason Tamiru as part of RISING Festival; and Australia's largest immersive theatre production, Because the Night, in 2021.

 Lutton resigned from his role at Malthouse Theatre as of the end of March 2025.

 Festival director

-In March 2025 was announced as the artistic director of the Adelaide Festival for a three-year term.
+In March 2025 was announced as the artistic director of the Adelaide Festival (AF) for a three-year term.
+In January 2026, he was overseas planning the 2027 programme when an unprecedented crisis hit the festival, with the boycott of Writers' Week (an annual event that is part of AF) by almost all invited authors, along with a huge public backlash, after the AF board had rescinded the invitation of Palestinian Australian writer Randa Abdel-Fattah.